k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 * Web Services, a collection of all functions that are defined as Web Services for this project.
 * [Logical Units](/articles/03_logical_units/01_LU_overview.md), a collection of all Logical Units defined in the project.

-**Note:** All operations performed in the Project Tree’s options are accessible from the context menus of the different components in the Project Tree.
-For example, creating a new function is accessed from the context menu when you right click the Functions object in the Project Tree.
+**Note:** All operations performed in the project tree’s options are accessible from the context menus of the different components in the project tree.
+For example, creating a new function is accessed from the context menu when you right click the Functions object in the project tree.

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/04_fabric_studio/02_window_tab_context_menu.md)